WorldBrain/Legacy-Research-Engine/README.md

 Every time you visit a website in Chrome, WorldBrain indexes all the text on the page so that the site can be easily found later.
 Then, for example, if you type `f <tab> mugwort`, WorldBrain will show the websites you visited containing the text "mugwort"!
 [Install from the Chrome store here](https://chrome.google.com/webstore/detail/WorldBrain/mmifbbohghecjloeklpbinkjpbplfalb) or [get the CRX file](https://github.com/lengstrom/WorldBrain/releases/tag/0.1.4)!
 (If you don't feel comfortable with that, look at [Transparent Installation](#transparent-installation)).

 **This tool is originally released under the name "[Falcon](https://github.com/lengstrom/falcon)" and will be further developed to fit the needs of the scientific research community.
-The original programmers are[@andrewilyas](https://github.com/andrewilyas) and [@lengstrom](https://github.com/lengstrom).
+The original programmers are [@andrewilyas](https://github.com/andrewilyas) and [@lengstrom](https://github.com/lengstrom).**
-**
 ## Demo
 <img src="demo.gif" alt="Example Usage" width="880px"/>